simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

 ---

 Thanks for helping to make hledger better.

-Before reporting a bug, you may want to check:
+Before you report a bug, these are some good places to check:

 1. The appropriate manual (choosing the correct version at the top of the page):
 - https://hledger.org/hledger.html